 Karen has volunteered countless hours to the development of the non-profit status for this foundation.
 She is dedicated to the success of Rob’s Kids.

-Barbara is in retail management for JCPENNEY.
-She has been with them for 33 years.
+Barbara spent more than 35 years in retail management for JCPENNEY.
+Recently retired, she has become more active with Rob’s Kids.
 She is actively involved with her community through Rotary International, Women’s Breakfast Network, American Cancer Society and Rob’s Kids, Inc.

 Barbara believes that if you supply the correct tools to people, they have the ability to grow and achieve their goals.
 She is dedicated to the development of youth.
 She implements many fund raising events to support local community non-profits.

 Stephanie is a small business owner under the umbrella of Kentucky Farm Bureau Mutual Insurance Company.
-In her 7 years in insurance, she has built and retained $1M book of business.
+In her 9 years in insurance, she has built and retained over $1M book of business.
 Stephanie is an award winning insurance agent including the 2011 Multiline Sales Award from NAIFA.

 She attributes her success to honestly, integrity and persistence.

-An artist by nature, Stephanie has her own line of jewelry which she sells under the company “Lady MoonGem Jewelry”.
+An artist by nature, Stephanie creates jewelry which she sells under the company “Lady MoonGem Jewelry”.
 “My mission is to create powerful objects that enhance the beauty of women and through the gifts of nature, provide a source of empowerment, strength, hope and healing to the wearer.”
+She also enjoys drawing.

 Stephanie has been volunteering with Rob’s Kids for several years and is honored to sit on the Board of Directors.
-She has a passion for helping people especially children.
-Rob’s Kids does so much good in the community to raise awareness about Depression and PTSD.
+She has a passion for helping people, especially children.
+Rob’s Kids does so much good in the community to raise awareness about Depression and PTSD and Suicide Prevention.
 She has seen first-hand how challenging it is to overcome this disease.
-“I am proud to be part of an organization that helps kids “get up again!”
+“I am proud to be part of an organization that helps kids get up again!”